AdobeXD/plugin-samples/tutorials/how-to-create-paths/index.md

 First, edit the manifest file for the plugin you created in our [Quick Start Tutorial](/tutorials/quick-start).

-Replace the JSON object in your manifest with the one below, noting the changes for the following fields:
+Replace the following items in your manifest with the information below:

 1. `id`
 1. `name`